Iridescent: A Framework Enabling Online System Implementation Specialization

-To enable this, we introduce \sys, a framework for practical development of fast and efficient systems with online specialization. \sys enables both the incremental specialization of existing code-bases with minimal modifications, and in-depth design for specialization for maximizing performance. \sys builds on LLVM to target systems written in typical (non-managed) languages such as C(++) or Rust.
-Concretely, \sys supports the developer in separating the code-base into a specialized, performance critical core, and the remaining generic code. \sys then provides the developer with a specialization API to annotate possible specializations in the code thereby specifying the space of possible specializations.
+To enable this, we introduce \sys, a framework for practical development of fast and efficient systems with online specialization. \sys enables both the incremental specialization of existing code-bases with minimal modifications, and in-depth design for specialization for maximizing performance. \sys builds on LLVM and targets systems written in typical (non-managed) languages such as C(++) or Rust that are architected around an event-loop.
+Concretely, \sys requires developers to separate the code-base into a specialized, performance critical handler core, and the remaining outer event loop code. \sys then provides the developer with a specialization API to annotate possible specializations in the code thereby specifying the space of possible specializations.
 Additionally, \sys provides hooks to optionally customize JIT code generation in depth.
-Finally, \sys provides the runtime API to control the exploration of different specialized implementations as the system runs.
+Finally, \sys provides a runtime API to control the exploration of different specialized implementations as the system runs.

 We integrate \sys with multiple systems and show that with \sys enabled specializations, systems can gain a performance boost of upto 30$\times$.
-Moreover, with \sys, developers can easily configure the system to automatically explore the specialization space to adaptively find the best performing specialization for different workloads at runtime.
+Moreover, with \sys, developers can easily configure the system to automatically explore the specialization space to adaptively find the best performing specialization for dynamic workloads at runtime.